 Have you ever bought a product from a company that you liked so much that you went back a few weeks later?
 Isn’t it good to buy it quickly because all of your details have been stored in your account?

-Customers would be more likely to place an order if they do not have to re-enter all their personal details (address, credit card information, etc. every time they visit your site.
+Customers are more likely to place an order if they do not have to re-enter all their personal details (address, credit card information, etc.) every time they visit your site.